jenniferwagner18/brightspace-etl-dataflows/mastery-view.md

 # Mastery View of Learning Outcomes

-If you are using the Standards tool with learning outcomes in your D2L courses, the Mastery View in the grade book does not have an export option.
+If you are using the Standards tool with learning outcomes in your D2L courses, the Mastery View in the grade book does not currently have an export option.
 To generate a CSV file of the data in this view, use the following data flow with the Outcomes data sets.

 ## Return Data for Mastery View